February / March – Gender Equality

 Athena Swan Charter

 In March 2024, the University received a prestigious institutional Silver Athena Swan Award in recognition of its continued efforts to advance gender equality across the University.
-The award acknowledges the effort made by our community in advancing gender equality over the past five years, but also identifies ambitious priorities and actions for the coming years.
+The award acknowledges the effort made by our community in advancing gender equality, but also identifies ambitious priorities and actions for the coming years.

-In addition to the institutional Award, all 18 Schools now hold Athena Swan Awards.
-11 Schools have Bronze Awards, 5 Schools have Silver, and the Schools of Biology, and Psychology and Neuroscience have secured prestigious Gold awards.
+In addition, all 18 Schools now hold Athena Swan Awards.
 School awards allow us to monitor and tackle persistent inequalities at a more granular level where these may differ within the context of individual Schools, as well as allow us to spot patterns across the University which can be escalated for institution-wide action.

 Learn